Syafwan000/Syafwan000/README.md

 <p>My name is <b><i>Muhammad Syafwan Ardiansyah</i></b>, I'm a student, I live in Indonesia, I like about technology especially Programming, I'm interested in web and mobile development</p>

-- 🌱 I’m currently learning React, Tailwind and Flutter
+- 🌱 I’m currently learning Next.js, Tailwind and Flutter
 - 📫 How to reach me
   - Email (muhammadsyafwan04@gmail.com)
   - LinkedIn (<a href="https://www.linkedin.com/in/muhammad-syafwan-ardiansyah-843067214/" target="_blank">Muhammad Syafwan Ardiansyah</a>)